 The LGBTQ community’s degree of addiction concerns, as well as the numerous hurdles and barriers they face daily, could all contribute to substance addiction.

-By entering an LGBTQ substance abuse treatment program that specializes in members of that community, patients will finally feel like they’re part of the majority rather than the minority while being encircled with peers who can provide support, assistance, and encouragement.
+By entering an LGBTQ substance abuse and addiction treatment program that specializes in members of that community, patients will finally feel like they’re part of the majority rather than the minority while being encircled with peers who can provide support, assistance, and encouragement.